iaiting/vduclient/README.md

 ![VDUClient UI](https://i.imgur.com/wLT9izo.png)

+## About

+This is a client for the VDU (Validated Data storage Unit) server.
+It allows users to store and retrieve documents from the server and creates a virtual disk containing a virtual file system where the documents are stored and handled automatically.
+It provides various features for version control, file sharing, and document management and customisation.
+All retrieved files are seamlessly available to the user inside the new virtual disk, and changes to them are transmitted to the server automatically without the need for manual intervention.

 ## Requirements

-Microsoft Visual C++ Redistributable 2015-2019
+Microsoft Visual C++ Redistributable 2015-2022

 WinFSP 1.8 or newer

-Windows 7 SP1 or newer
+Windows 7 SP1 or newer (Supports Windows 11)

 ## Installation

 1.)
-Download and install latest WinFSP (http://www.secfs.net/winfsp/rel/) and Visual C++ 15-19 Redistributable libraries (https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0)
+Download and install latest WinFSP (<http://www.secfs.net/winfsp/rel/>) and the latest Visual C++ 2015-2022 Redistributable libraries (<https://aka.ms/vs/17/release/vc_redist.x64.exe> or <https://aka.ms/vs/17/release/vc_redist.x86.exe>)

 1a.)
-For Windows 7 SP1 it might be required download and install https://www.microsoft.com/en-us/download/details.aspx?id=46148
+For Windows 7 SP1 it might be required download and install <https://www.microsoft.com/en-us/download/details.aspx?id=46148>

 2.)
 Run a Release version of `VDUClient.exe` of the architecture of your machine (Win32 or x64)

-## Setting up developing environment
+## Setting up development environment

-Requires Visual Studio 2019, Windows 10 SDK, Build tools v142, MFC+ATL for build tools v142
+Requires Visual Studio 2022, Windows 10 SDK, Build tools v143, MFC+ATL for build tools v143

 1.)
 Install WinFsp with the Developer Option selected during installation